ddev/ddev-contrib/custom-commands/inotify-proxy/README.md

 (Note that this is not necessary on Linux hosts; NFS is not needed there because the Docker filesystem mount is so fast.)
 This tool helps to detect changed files in Docker Containers if NFS mount is used.
-If a file is changed from host system a file watcher inside the container detects the change and triggers an notify event.
+If a file is changed from host system a file watcher inside the container detects the change and triggers a notify event.
 The command runs inside the docker container.

 The tool is designed to run over a longer period of time.
 It comes with a garbage collector to cleanup old watched files in memory.